To Build a Fire: Arrogance

 Arrogance is another common theme that London uses on the protagonist.
 The man initially comes off as arrogant when not taking advice from the elder on Sulphur Creek.
 As readers, we can assume we see and picture the character this way since London purposely doesn't give us a name or much information at all about him.
 This lack of information doesn't allow us a strong connection or emotions for this character.
-An Aldersmead Care Home article on what we can learn from our elders argues that “We can choose whose advice and opinions we value… It's also possible to hold disagreements without bearing grudges or holding onto bitterness.” a lot of arrogance from the protagonist got in the way of his initial judgment when talking to the older man.
-This lack of respect or ability to take the advice is one of the many reasons he didn't survive.
+An Aldersmead Care Home article on what we can learn from our elders argues that “We can choose whose advice and opinions we value… It's also possible to hold disagreements without bearing grudges or holding onto bitterness.”
+The protagonist's youthful arrogance got in the way of his initial judgment when talking to the older man.
+This lack of respect or ability to take advice is one of the many reasons he didn't survive.

 1902 version

 The earlier version was first published in The Youth's Companion on May 29, 1902.
-It was Published in Klondike Although it differs in some details, the general structure and storyline are similar; the primary differences are as follows: in the first version it is not as cold, there is no dog, the fire is not doused, and the man (named Tom Vincent) suffers some permanent frostbite damage but survives, sad but wiser.
+It was published in Klondike.
+Although it differs in some details, the general structure and storyline are similar; the primary differences are as follows: in the first version it is not as cold, there is no dog, the fire is not doused, and the man (named Tom Vincent) suffers some permanent frostbite damage but survives, sad but wiser.

 Another difference between the two versions comes from Clell Petersen's analysis of "To Build a Fire".
 He argues that the 1902 narrator has a love of life that the 1908 narrator lacks, this causes Tom Vincent (the 1902 narrator) to persevere through his journey and not "sit down and die".
 While the later narrator tries to fight his imminent death he lacks the "'love of life' that would force him to struggle to the end", so he, in the end, accepts it and doesn't complete his journey.

+This story may be based on a true story as related by author Jeremiah Lynch in his book Three Years in the Klondike written about 1898.
+The anecdote in the book is closely mirrored by Jack London's “fictional” story.

 Legacy

-The story was retold in a 2018 a graphic novel by Christophe Chabouté, entitled Construire un feu.
+The story was retold in a 2018 graphic novel by Christophe Chabouté, entitled Construire un feu.

+The story is mentioned in Haruki Murakami's short story "Landscape With Flatiron", featured in after the quake.